mkorthof/cfBlockCountry/README.md

 ### Updated version:

-Please not that CodeFire has a new (paid) "pro" version available which offers the same features as cfBlockCountry-mod (and more) and works with Joomla 2.5 and 3: http://www.codefire.org/cfblockcountry-pro.html
+Please note that CodeFire has a new (paid) "pro" version available which offers the same features as cfBlockCountry-mod (and more) and works with Joomla 2.5 and 3: http://www.codefire.org/cfblockcountry-pro.html

 I was unaware of this version until recently and thought there would be no more updates to the plugin, hence cfBlockCountry-mod.